EBI-Metabolights/metabolights-utils/README.md

     - EMPTY / NOT EMPTY (None or empty)
 * You can define multiple filters.
 If one filter rejects row, row will not be selected (AND operation).
 * You can define one or more columns for a filter.
 If there are multiple columns for a filter.
 If any column matches, the filter selects the row (OR operation).
 * If you do not select any column for a filter, the filter will evaluate all columns.
 If filter matches with any column, it will select the row.
-You can define column names to skip them while evaluating all rows.
+Moreover, you can define some column names to skip them while filter is evaluating a row.

 * You can define your custom filters.
 Some custom filters have been already implemented.
     - "between-equal": Returns row if value between given min and max.
 Min and max inputs can be datetime, str, int or float.
     - "valid-datetime" Return row if value is valid datetime with given pattern.
 Default pattern is DD/MM/YYYY.
     - "valid-number": Return row if value is valid int or float.
     - "enum-contains": Gets a map to define a text for each enum value.
-Returns row if input parameter is in the enum-mapped text.
-Enums can be any allowed type (str, int, etc.).
+Returns row if input parameter is in the enum text map.
+Enum data typese can be any allowed type (str, int, etc.).
-        + Example: Enum values are 1, 2, 3, 4.
+        + Example: Enum values are 1, 2, 3, 4 (You store status values as in on database).
 Enum values are mapped to 1: "In Review", 2: "Published", 3: "In Curation", 4: "Public".
-If parameter is "Pub", all rows contain enum value 2 and 4 will be returned.
+If parameter is "Pub", all rows contain enum value 2 or 4 will be returned.

 #### Example
 Users can apply multiple filters and sort operations before retriving ISA table rows.